 Jeremy Snell is a cinematographer and humanitarian photographer.
 Though originally from Hawaii, he spent much of his youth living throughout Asia.
-He has photographed numerous campaigns for NGOs Charity: water and International Justice Mission to help bring an end to the world water crisis and modern day slavery.
+He has photographed numerous campaigns for NGO’s such as Water and The International Justice Mission to help bring an end to the world water crisis and modern day slavery.
 Beyond his humanitarian work, he has also shot global campaigns for brands such as Apple, Facebook, WWF and Unicef.
 He currently resides in Brooklyn, NY.

 Showing 1–15 of 17 results